isaac-sim/IsaacLab/docs/source/setup/installation/binaries_installation.rst

       # these dependency are needed by robomimic which is not available on Windows
       sudo apt install cmake build-essential

-- Run the install command that iterates over all the extensions in ``source/extensions`` directory and installs them using pip (with ``--editable`` flag):
+- Run the install command that iterates over all the extensions in ``source`` directory and installs them using pip (with ``--editable`` flag):

 .. tab-set::